erights/Orthogonal-Classes/README.md

 #### Visibility: Public property vs private field

-The presence of the **`#`** sigil prefixing a member name in a class element defines a private field.
-The existing private state proposal uses this specifically for a private instance field, which we would write `own # ...`.
+In the existing privatge state proposal a class element prefixed with a  **`#`** sigil defines a private field.
 The existing private state proposal postpones the issue of how one would express private instance methods, private prototype methods or private static methods.
-Here, the instance and static cases simply falls out of using the `static` and `own`placement keyword. `static # MethodDefinition` is a method accessed as a private field of the class/constructor object, i.e., the method is the initial value of a private field.
-Similarly,`own # MethodDefinition` is a method accessed as a private field of instance objects created by the class/constructor.
+In this proposal any class element that defines a member name that is prefixed with a  **`#`** sigil defines a private field.
+The instance, prototype, or class/constructor placement is orthognally determined based upon the placement keyword.  `static MethodDefinition`, where the member name in the MethodDefiniton is prefixed with **`#`**, is a method accessed as a private field of the class/constructor object, i.e., the method is the initial value of a private field.
+Similarly,`own MethodDefinition` containing a **`#`** sigil is a method accessed as a private field of instance objects created by the class/constructor.
 Each such private method field of instance objects is initialized with a new function object as part of the instance initialization process.

 In the WeakMap-like way of defining private state, these additional cases are specified the same way: the private names are in scope over the same body of code.
 But rather than using instances as the keys of the weakmap-like collection named by those names, the key would be either the prototype or the class/constructor.
 Of course, implementations can implement by any means that is not observably different from that.